SolarEnergyRacers/solar_car_control_system_v3/docs/ser5-chaseCar-manual.md

 ### Adjust Paddles

-After each start the Paddles must be adjusted.
-Until that the acceleration is locked.
-It is shown by the number `-99` in the `acceleration/deceleration` display and the drivers information Acceleration still locked.

-Procedure:

-- Send command `-`
-- Move both paddles at same time slow from min to max to min.
-  You have about 5s time for that.
+After each start the paddles gets be adjusted automatically.

+> Make sure that the paddles are in the home position, i.e. the position in which the paddles are set to partially tighten and then fully release. **Never push the paddles towards the front of the vehicle!**

-- If successful the `acceleration/deceleration` display show `+ 0`
+If you release both paddles and the `acceleration/deceleration` display doesn't show `+ 0` the adjust procedure must be repeated by restarting DC.

-  Otherwise repeat the complete procedure
+If the control range of the paddles is to rough then the adjust procedure must be repeated by restarting DC.

 ## Car Operate